 Belleau Lapointe, s.e.n.c.r.l. represents Electrolytic Settlement Class Members in Québec.

-Class counsel is paid on a contingency basis.
+Class Counsel is paid on a contingency basis.
 This means Class Counsel only receives legal fees if there is an approved settlement or a judgment given by the Court.
 The Court has to approve Class Counsel’s fees and disbursements.
 Class Counsel will not receive fees if the case is unsuccessful.
-At this time, Class Counsel will ask the Court to approve legal fees of up to 25% of the Electrolytic settlement amounts at the settlement approval hearing.
+Approved fees and disbursements are paid to the lawyers out of the settlement or judgment funds at that time.

 In Québec, the class action with respect to electrolytic capacitors was authorized by the Superior Court of Québec on March 22, 2019.
 This means that the class action can proceed towards a trial against the non-settling defendants and the common issues (as defined in the authorization judgment) will be determined in a single proceeding on behalf of all the members of the authorized class.